GiulianoCornacchia/Urban-Impact-Navigators/README.md

 Although navigation services recommendations can help reduce CO2 emissions when their adoption rate is low, these benefits diminish or even disappear when the adoption rate is high and exceeds a certain city- and service-dependent threshold.
 We summarize these discoveries in a non-linear function that connects the marginal increase of conformity with the marginal reduction in CO2 emissions.
 Our simulation approach addresses the challenges posed by the complexity of transportation systems and the lack of data and algorithmic transparency.

+<a id="repo-structure" name="repo-structure"></a>
+## Repository Structure

+The repository is organized as follows:
+.
+├── data/
+│ ├── bbox_cities/ # Bounding boxes for cities
+│ ├── road_networks/ # Road network files used in simulations
+│ └── gps_data/ # GPS datasets
+│ └── readme.txt
+├── images/ # Figures used in the README
+├── results_article/ # Precomputed results used in the paper
+│ ├── results_florence.json.gz
+│ ├── results_milan.json.gz
+│ └── results_rome.json.gz
+├── src/ # Python scripts for simulations
+├── README.md

+### Key folders

+- **`data/`**
+  Contains all input data required to build simulations, including road networks and GPS traces.

+- **`results_article/`**
+  Contains the **precomputed results** used in the main paper for each city.
+  These can be used to reproduce figures and analyses without running simulations.

+- **`src/`**
+  Contains scripts to launch simulations and process outputs.

+- **`images/`**
+  Contains visual assets used in this README.

 <a id="notebook" name="notebook"></a>